VictorsGarden/snake-game/readme.txt

-algorythm, which I have created and using for this game if you'll use it, give me one million dollars ;P
+The algorithm, which I have formulated and using for this game if you'll use it, please give me one million dollars ;P

 LOGIC:
 0) Cell have:
 			- coordinates (x,y),
 			- direction;
 1) Calculation cell's position;
-2) Moving;
+2) Moving (MAIN);
 3) Eating;
 4) Growing.